gabrielegilardi/RegressionGDO/README.md

 `d_alpha` Rate decay of the learning rate (GDO).

-`tolX`, `tolF` Tolerance on the gradient and relative tolerance on the function (GDO).
+`tolX`, `tolF` Gradient absolute tolerance and function relative tolerance (GDO).
+If both are specified the GDO will exit if either is satisfied.
 If both are not specified the GDO will exit when the max. number of iterations is reached.
-If both are specified the GDO will exit if either is satisfied.

 ## Examples

 There are four examples in *test.py*: `house`, `stock`, `seed`, `wine`.
 Since GDO is used, `use_grad` is set to `True`.

-### Linear regression examples: `house`
+### Single-label linear regression examples: `house`

 ```python
 data_file = 'house_dataset.csv'